 INS 904 is shellac, a natural glazing resin secreted by the female lac insect (Kerria lacca) on tree branches in India and Thailand.
 On food it is used as a thin, glossy coating that gives candies, chocolates, and apples a polished shine and also seals in moisture.
-It is animal-derived (non-vegetarian under Indian rules) and is permitted by FSSAI for specified food categories.
+It is animal-origin but FSS Labelling Regulations carve it out so it does not on its own require the brown non-vegetarian dot (along with beeswax, carnauba wax, milk products, and honey) and is permitted by FSSAI for specified food categories.

 Quick Facts